 NATU – What Medical Aids have to Resort to

 People feel they should be able to belong to the same medical aid as anyone else in the civil servants employment and that the same benefits should be available to all, the same subsidies and that the same membership fees should apply to them across the board.
-People however feel that the medical aid subsidy issue has been deliberately done to force workers to remain with the medical aid even though they are not satisfied with the services.
+People however feel that the medical aid subsidy issue is to force workers to remain with the medical aid even though they distrust GEMS’s services.